 4. Don’t allow fear to determine your actions.
-Choose your actions based on the healthiest move that’s not based on how you think the other person will respond or not respond.
+Choose your actions based on the healthiest move, not based on how you think the other person will respond or not respond.

 Regarding relationships, you teach people how to treat you.
 Be sure that what you’re teaching others are lessons you want them learning.
 Don’t leave your most confident self in the boardroom or at the office.
 Stand up, have your back and make relationally healthy choices, not fear-based ones.

 Challenge: Don’t allow yourself to be lost in any relationship.
 Own your worth, find your voice and step in as the equal you are—both at home AND at work.